 - March 1, 2019 is the priority deadline for transfer merit scholarships, including the Huskie Legacy Award

-When logged into AcademicWorks, you will be prompted to fill out the General Application.
-When you complete the General Application, you will be considered for dozens of awards!
+When logged into MyScholarships, you will be prompted to fill out the general application.
+When you complete the general application, you will be considered for dozens of awards!
 Based upon your major and other identifying criteria, you may be prompted to submit additional information.
 You will be able to save your application to continue working on it, before actually submitting it.
 However, you will need to apply for scholarships every year, as the available opportunities change from year to year.

 Each program area has their own processes, timelines and review committees.

-You can log into AcademicWorks to check on the status of your application(s).
+You can log into MyScholarships to check on the status of your application(s) under My Applications.
 You will also receive an email communication with further instructions if you are offered a scholarship.